joooohnli/delay-callback/README.md

 dependencies:dubbo/spring cloud/zookeeper/redis

 # delay-callback-client
-The client encapsulates callback server discovery and callback client registry, and provides helper to easily write registration and callback code. see **client-demo**.
+The client encapsulates callback server discovery and callback client registry, and provides a helper to easily write registration and callback code. see **client-demo**.

 dependencies:dubbo/spring

 # client-demo
-show how to use delay-callback-client to register callback and write callback logic.
+The demo shows how to use delay-callback-client to register callback and write callback logic.